 After meeting with all candidates who received a majority vote of “recommended” and consulting with the Provost, the dean normally shall appoint one (1) of these candidates as department chair.
 The designated chair shall receive an appointment letter from the dean.
 The dean shall also notify faculty and staff in the department with a copy to the Provost.

-ARTICLE V: DEPARTMENT MEETINGS
+ARTICLE IV: DEPARTMENT MEETINGS

 Sec.
 1 Regular Meetings